patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

 the column as long as the lambda expression holds true.
 The bottom-most position of a column with the given value `v` is simply the length of the extracted sub list minus one (indexes are zero-based).
-Again, the `get_column` function is used to get access to a particular column.
+Again, the `get_column` function is used to get access to the fields of a particular column.

 Now `apply_move` can be implemented as follows: